keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

 The alert will be received by the Prometheus service that will translate it into a Keptn CloudEvent.
 This event will eventually be received by the remediation service that will look for a remediation action specified for this type of problem and, if found, executes it.

-In this use case, the number of pods will be increased to remediate the issue of the CPU saturation.
+In this tutorial, the number of pods will be increased to remediate the issue of the CPU saturation.

 1. Check the executed remediation actions by executing: